heatherjzhou/PCAForQTL/README.md

 knownCovariatesFiltered<-PCAForQTL::filterKnownCovariates(knownCovariates,PCsTop,unadjustedR2_cutoff=0.9)
 ```

-Finally, we may combine the remaining known covariates and the top PCs
+Finally, we combine the remaining known covariates and the top PCs and
-and use them as covariates in the QTL analysis.
-To avoid potential
+use them as covariates in the QTL analysis.
+To avoid potential numerical
-numerical inaccuracies in the QTL analysis, we may optionally scale the
+inaccuracies in the QTL analysis, you may optionally scale the PCs to
-PCs to unit variance (though theoretically this would not change the QTL
+unit variance, though theoretically this would not change the QTL result
-result from regression-based approaches such as FastQTL and Matrix
+from regression-based methods such as Matrix eQTL and FastQTL.
-eQTL).

 ``` r
 PCsTop<-scale(PCsTop) #Optional.
 Could be helpful for avoiding numerical inaccuracies.